-Many of my clients who were injured in Houston car accidents, have asked the same question- can I trust the adjuster?
-The adjuster is at first very friendly, and frankly, the more serious the injury or liability factors (such as getting hit by a drunk driver or an 18-wheeler), the friendlier the adjuster will become.
+Many of my clients who were injured in Houston car accidents have asked the same question- can I trust the adjuster?

 Watch out for Adjusters Tricks

 Watch out for statements, as what you say will definitely be held against you.
-I recommend that you do not give statements.
-If you do give a recorded statement don’t volunteer any information, tell the truth and don’t exaggerate your injuries, but don’t leave any injury out either.
+I recommend that you do not give recorded statements.
+If you do give a recorded statement don’t volunteer any information, tell the truth, and don’t exaggerate your injuries, but don’t leave any injury out either.